Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the Origin in the Near Future: Effects of Modification to CDM Cosmology

 {Any modification in $\Lambda$CDM matter power spectrum will impact the patchy-kSZ power spectrum, as it will affect both the fluctuations in electron density, as well as the velocity fields.
 If the modification in power spectrum is different from the $k^2$ dependence assumed in this analysis, it would affect the patchy-kSZ at different multipole ranges.
 Varying astrophysical effects, such as the amount of baryons involved in star formation, accompanied with the escape fraction of ionized photons, etc., would also impact the patchy-kSZ power spectrum.
-Measuring patchy-kSZ up to higher multipoles can probe various cosmological as well as astrophysical phenomena \citep{Kolb:1993zz,spergel2000observational,marsh2016axion,hu2000fuzzy,bode2001halo,viel2005constraining,semboloni2011quantifying,van2011effects,schaye2015eagle,mead2015accurate,Garcia-Bellido:2017mdw,Germani:2017bcs,Kannike:2017bxn,tulin2018dark}.

-Any cosmological modification can be degenerate with the galactic astrophysical effects.
-This would require using an astrophysics-independent probe to decouple the cosmological and astrophysical contributions to the patchy-kSZ signal such as gravitational lensing \citep{bartelmann2001weak,Lewis:2006fu}.
-The CMB photons are gravitationally lensed by varying potential wells across a broad redshift range after decoupling until being observed.
-JWST observations suggest the presence of increased number of high redshift ($z > 6$) galaxies, which could imply more massive halos and enhanced lensing contribution from these redshifts, which will decouple the astrophysical and cosmological contributions to the patchy-kSZ signal.
-In the next section, we show how these high redshift JWST observations can be explained using modifications in $\Lambda$CDM cosmology. }
+Measuring patchy-kSZ up to higher multipoles can probe various cosmological as well as astrophysical phenomena \citep{Kolb:1993zz,spergel2000observational,marsh2016axion,hu2000fuzzy,bode2001halo,viel2005constraining,semboloni2011quantifying,van2011effects,schaye2015eagle,mead2015accurate,Garcia-Bellido:2017mdw,Germani:2017bcs,Kannike:2017bxn,tulin2018dark}. } In the next section, we show how these high redshift JWST observations can be explained using modifications in $\Lambda$CDM cosmology.